 Let Northern Nevada Medical Group Help You Breathe Easier

 The health of your lungs and respiratory tract is crucial to your overall health.
 According to the National Institute of Health, lung disease is the number three killer in U.S., responsible for one in seven deaths.
 Lung disease and other breathing problems are the number one killer of babies younger than one year old.
 Today, more than 30 million Americans are living with chronic lung diseases and pulmonary disorders.

 NNMG Pulmonologists Aleem Surani, MD and Aaron Viray, MD specialize in the diagnosis, treatment and prevention of lung and respiratory disease.
-They are board certified in Pulmonary Medicine and Internal Medicine and provide advanced care for a wide range of conditions.
+They are board certified in Pulmonary Medicine, Critical Care and Internal Medicine and provide advanced care for a wide range of conditions.

 Now accepting new patients!